The world's smartest people analytics tool

 Predictive Index

 Many people looking for Culture Index alternatives turn to the Predictive Index.
-It's a similar concept.
-The Predictive Index (PI) website reveals its assessments are based on 65 years of behavioral science.
+These two are similar concepts.
+The Predictive Index (PI) website reveals that its assessments are based on 65 years of behavioral science.
 They have been validated by more than 400 job performance studies.
-Ninety-four percent of those studies have shown a significant link between PI measures and job performance.
+Ninety-four percent of these studies have shown a significant link between PI measures and job performance.

 This test measures four key factors: